hilallygnn/human-rights-casebot/README.md

 This project is a RAG (Retrieval-Augmented Generation) based chatbot developed for the GAIH GenAI Bootcamp.
 The goal of this project is to move beyond a simple Q&A bot and to create a Legal Argument Assistant for law professionals and students.
 This assistant analyzes a legal argument provided by the user (e.g., a paragraph from a legal brief) and then utilizes a RAG architecture to retrieve and present relevant ECHR precedents that support or challenge that argument.

 About the Dataset
 The data set og this ChatBot focusing on the theme of "Human Rights in the Digital Age."
  5 strategic ECHR cases were selected.
 These cases center on the intersection of law and technology.The data is stored in case_summaries.txt and covers:
 • Article 8 (Digital Privacy): S. and Marper v.
 UK (On the state retention of biometric data—DNA, fingerprints—from individuals who were acquitted or had charges dropped).
 • Article 10 (Digital Freedom of Expression): Ahmet Yıldırım v.
 Turkey (On "collateral censorship" and the blocking of an entire platform—Google Sites—due to content on a single page).
-• [cite_start]Article 10 (Method of Gathering Information): Brambilla and Others v.
-Italy (On whether journalistic freedom protects the use of illegal methods—intercepting confidential police radio—to gather news) [cite: 29-45].
+• Article 10 (Method of Gathering Information): Brambilla and Others v.
+Italy (On whether journalistic freedom protects the use of illegal methods—intercepting confidential police radio—to gather news).
-• [cite_start]Article 10 (Chilling Effect): Kaboğlu and Oran v.
-Turkey (On how lengthy legal proceedings, even without a conviction, can create a "chilling effect" on freedom of expression) [cite: 225-243].
+• Article 10 (Chilling Effect): Kaboğlu and Oran v.
+Turkey (On how lengthy legal proceedings, even without a conviction, can create a "chilling effect" on freedom of expression).
-• [cite_start]Article 9 (Balancing of Rights): Leyla Şahin v.
-Turkey (On the balance between public order, secularism, and the freedom of religion in an educational institution) [cite: 46-73].
+• Article 9 (Balancing of Rights): Leyla Şahin v.
+Turkey (On the balance between public order, secularism, and the freedom of religion in an educational institution).

 Solution Architecture & Technologies Used
 The project uses a server-side RAG architecture.
 The technologies were chosen from the modern tools recommended in the bootcamp brief:
 • Generation Model: Google Gemini API (gemini-pro)